python/mypy/docs/source/cheat_sheet.rst

    # "typing.Match" describes regex matches from the re module
    x = re.match(r'[0-9]+', "15")  # type: Match[str]

-   # You can use "AnyStr" to indicate that any string type will work,
-   # and the return type should match argument types
-   def concat(a, b):
-       # type: (AnyStr, AnyStr) -> AnyStr
-       return a + b

-   concat(u"foo", u"bar")  # type: unicode
-   concat("foo", "bar")  # type: str

    # Use IO[] for functions that should accept or return any
    # object that comes from an open() call (IO[] does not